christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 ##### Agusalu national reserve

 Agusalu is a raised bog located in Estonia, specifically in the northeastern part of the country.
 It is situated in the Lahemaa National Park, which is known for its diverse and pristine natural landscapes.
 Agusalu is one of the largest and most well-preserved raised bogs in Estonia, covering an area of approximately 9 square kilometers.

->Raised bogs are unique ecosystems characterized by the accumulation of peat, which
->is formed from decaying organic matter over thousands of years.
-Agusalu offers a
->remarkable display of the typical features found in a raised bog, including an
->undulating surface with hummocks, hollows, and pools.
-The bog is rich in
->biodiversity, supporting a variety of plant species, such as sphagnum mosses,
->cranberries, and heather, which are specially adapted to the acidic and nutrient
->-poor conditions of the bog.

 #### South

 ##### Tudulinna

 Tudulinna is a small settlement located in the Lääne-Viru County of northeastern Estonia.
 It lies approximately 35 kilometers northwest of the city of Mustvee.
 The settlement has a relatively small population and is characterized by its rural and peaceful environment.

 Tudulinna serves as a local administrative center, providing basic services and amenities to its residents.
 The settlement is home to a school, a church, and a few local shops.
 The settlement is also located in proximity to Lake Peipus, one of the largest freshwater lakes in Europe-

 ###### Tudulinna hydroelectric dam